Bang1710/Analyzing-Marketing-Campaigns-with-python/README.md

 | is_correct_lang | A column indicating whether the displayed language and the user's preferred language match. |

 ### Project Overview
-This project utilizes marketing campaign data to answer business questions such as "How effective is this campaign?", "Which channel drives the most sign-ups?", "Why is a specific channel underperforming?"
-The project focuses on measuring conversion rates and retention rates across different marketing channels, as well as analyzing differences among age groups and displayed languages.
+This project utilizes marketing campaign data to answer business questions such as: "How effective is this campaign?"
+"Which channel drives the most sign-ups?", "Why is a specific channel underperforming?" - The project focuses on measuring conversion rates and retention rates across different marketing channels, as well as analyzing differences among age groups and displayed languages.

 ### Analysis Highlights
 The analysis includes various aspects of marketing campaign performance, including: